 Discovery Education Espresso News, a key part of Discovery Education Espresso, is produced in collaboration with ITN Productions and specifically tailored to primary schools.

 Espresso News gives children a safe, age-appropriate way to find out what's happening in the world using real events and footage to create lasting, high-impact learning opportunities.
-It features Daily News, Weekly News, News Bites quiz, Picture of the week, a Newspapers literacy channel and resources for teaching issues related to fake news.
+It features Daily News, Weekly News, News Bites quiz, News Hunt, Picture of the week, a Newspapers literacy channel and resources for teaching issues related to fake news.

 Navigate to the News